dmyersturnbull/dmyersturnbull.github.io/contents/convention/documentation.md

     This preserves the semantic difference between punctuation _inside_ and _outside_ of quotations.
     This rule is always followed when using code in backticks, anyway.
-    A colon is a visual signal that the prose goes with its following code block, reducing refactoring mistakes.

 Place punctuation outside of quotation marks (British-style rules).
 For example: